 This is a useful aspect of social cognition, with substantial ecological validity.
 For example, infants often observe an older sibling being scolded for an act, such as poking an electric socket.
-It is useful for the infant to not reproduce these "forbidden acts" and instead to learn simply from observing the emotional reactions directed toward someone else who performs them.
+It is useful for the infant to learn simply from observing the emotional reactions directed toward someone else who performs them.
 This regulation of imitation is a key component of the human infant's imitative capacity and is often overlooked in the debate about neural mirroring systems and compulsory copying (Marshall & Meltzoff, 2014).